 EBetween the ages of 13 and 18, any athletic adolescent with progressive or sudden onset pain localized in the fold of the groin (false pubalgia) with radiation to the knee and a fortiori if this pain is accompanied by lameness, should consider epiphysiolosis.
 The physical examination of the flexed knee of the painful hip which highlights a functional limitation of cross flexion: flexion/adduction/internal rotation, must be considered as epiphysiolysis, with a formal ban on continuing any physical and sporting activity +++ until radiological evidence to the contrary and the opinion of an orthopedic surgeon.

-IV- Pudendal neuralgia
+IV- Pudendal neuralgia Anatomy

 The pudendal nerve arises from the anterior branches of the 2nd, 3rd and 4th sacral spinal nerves which merge behind the ischial spine.
 Exit from the small pelvis through the intra-piriform canal, bypassing the ischial spine under the sacrospinous ligament.
 Descends into the aponeurotic tunnel formed by the aponeurosis of the obturator internus muscle and the sacrotuberous ligament, called Alcock's canal.